-Qatar Central Bank Enhances Financial Market Infrastructure with Bloomberg Solutions
+Qatar Central Bank Enhances Financial Market Infrastructure With Bloomberg Solutions

-(MENAFN- Weber Shandwick) Doha, 19 January, 2025– Qatar Central Bank (QCB) has launched the first phase of its Primary Dealer framework in collaboration with Bloomberg, marking a key milestone in the development of Qatar’s capital markets.
-This initiative, aligned with QCB’s Third Financial Sector Strategy, is set to modernize the market infrastructure, enhancing efficiency, transparency, and participation in Qatar’s financial markets.
-This effort is a key component of Qatar’s National Vision 2030, aimed at diversifying the economy and increasing its attractiveness for foreign direct investment.
+(MENAFN- Mid-East Info) Qatar Central bank (QCB) has launched the first phase of its Primary Dealer framework in collaboration with Bloomberg, marking a key milestone in the development of Qatar's capital markets.
+This initiative, aligned with QCB's Third financial Sector Strategy, is set to modernize the market infrastructure, enhancing efficiency, transparency, and participation in Qatar's financial markets.
+This effort is a key component of Qatar's National Vision 2030, aimed at diversifying the Economy and increasing its attractiveness for foreign direct investment.

 QCB has adopted Bloomberg's Auction System to streamline its local currency debt issuance and liquidity management workflows.
 Integrated with the Bloomberg Terminal, this system supports the development of QCB's debt issuance process, marking a significant milestone with the successful conclusion of its first auction on December 26, 2024.